antarctica/bas-style-kit-pug-templates/README.md

 [Mixins](https://pugjs.org/language/mixins.html) are used to provide configurable, reusable, functionality.

-For example, primary and secondary [navigation menus](#navigation-menu-items) process navigation items the same way, using the `bsk--nav.pug` macro.
+They are used within other components, such as the [navigation menus](#navigation-menu-items) mixin for processing primary and secondary navigation menus the same way, and to implement [component patterns](#component-patterns).

 ### Variables